Contributing Gear Editor

 Sock Cushioning: Light

-Made in the USA, the Swiftwick Pursuit Hike Six sports a blend of merino wool and olefin fiber, for maximum moisture control.
+Made in the USA, the Swiftwick Pursuit Crew sports a blend of merino wool and olefin fiber, for maximum moisture control.
 These socks wick away sweat as you hike, keeping your feet comfortable and blister-free.
 Reinforced cushioning on the toes and heels works further to prevent blisters, and the mesh paneling throughout keeps feet cool.
 Grass and burrs seem to be attracted to this material, and our tester regularly found herself picking off grasses post-hike.
 The color choices aren’t terribly exciting, but the socks are comfortable to hike in and get the job done.

-Check Price on Amazon Check Pursuit 7 Price on Swiftwick
+Check Price on Swiftwick

 Smartwool Hike Light Cushioned Ankle Socks ($22)